fluffymadness/ESP8266-ATMEGA328p-Mailbox-Alarm/README.md

 - Getting the ATMega328 in Low-Power-State (1.8v) as described here: https://www.iot-experiments.com/arduino-pro-mini-1mhz-1-8v/
-- Building a Simple Circuit with a MagneticReedSwitch and a Coincell
+- Building a simple circuit with a magnetic reedswitch and a coincell
-- Writing the Client Part for communication with the server node via the nrf24l01
+- Writing the client part for communication with the server node via the nrf24l01

 ## Libraries used in the C/C++ Part of the Project